Detlef Schrempf: NBA career

 Schrempf was selected eighth overall by the Dallas Mavericks in the 1985 NBA draft.
 He became a regular in NBA rotations after being traded to the Indiana Pacers for veteran center Herb Williams in February 1989.
 Playing for the Mavericks, he finished second in the NBA with a .478 three-point percentage in 1986–87, and eventually worked his way into the starting lineup.
 In 1991 and 1992, he won consecutive NBA Sixth Man Awards.
 In the 1992–93 season, he was the only player in the NBA to finish in the top 25 in scoring (19.1 ppg), rebounding (9.5 rpg) and assists (6.0 apg), and was the first European selected to play in the NBA All-Star Game, the first of his three appearances.

 Following the 1992–93 NBA season, Schrempf was traded to the Seattle SuperSonics for forwards Derrick McKey and Gerald Paddio.
 He ranked second in the NBA in three-point accuracy during the 1994–95 season with a 51.4 three-point field goal percentage and became leader in the NBA in offensive rating the same season with 127 points per 100 possessions.
 On a Sonics team that also featured Gary Payton, Shawn Kemp, Sam Perkins, and Hersey Hawkins, Schrempf reached the NBA Finals in 1996, where they lost to Michael Jordan's Chicago Bulls in six games.
-Schrempf became the first (and one of only three, to date, along with Dirk Nowitzki and Daniel Theis) German-born NBA player to reach the NBA Finals.
+Schrempf became the first (and one of only four, to date, along with Dirk Nowitzki, Daniel Theis, and Maxi Kleber) German-born NBA player to reach the NBA Finals.
 While with the Sonics, Schrempf played in the NBA All-Star game in both 1995 and 1997.

 Schrempf was released by the Sonics in 1999 and signed the same day by the Portland Trail Blazers, with whom he played until his retirement from professional basketball in 2001, playing in a total of 1,136 regular season games and 114 playoff games.

 On January 24, 2006, the Seattle SuperSonics hired Schrempf as an assistant coach under Bob Hill, who had coached Schrempf when he played for the Indiana Pacers.